Roaring Fork Valley Energy Resource Centers

-Roaring Fork Valley at the Community Office for Resource Efficiency (CORE) and at Clean Energy Economy for the Region (CLEER).
+Roaring Fork Valley Energy Resource Centers at the Community Office for Resource Efficiency (CORE) and at Clean Energy Economy for the Region (CLEER).

-The Energy Smart program serves the Roaring Fork Valley through the Community Office for Resource Efficiency (CORE), an innovative non-profit which works cooperatively with businesses, individuals and government entities to create measureable improvements in energy and water efficiency in order to benefit the environment and develop a more sustainable economy.
-CORE’s Energy Resource Center can be found at the ABC in Aspen and at the Third St. Center in Carbondale.
+About CORE: CORE is a non-profit which works cooperatively with businesses, individuals and government entities to create measurable improvements in energy and water efficiency in order to benefit the environment and develop a more sustainable economy.

 Since 2011, the Energy Smart program in Pitkin County has reduced 2,029 metric tons of CO2, which is the equivalent to: